Bovine vs. Marine Collagen: Which is better?

 2. Proline and hydroxyproline.

 These two amino acids make up about 25% of collagen, being the most abundant amino acids after glycine.
-Hydroxyproline in particular is important as a crucial component of collagen and elastin.
+Hydroxyproline in particular is important as a crucial component of collagen and the protein elastin.

 Bovine collagen contains 14% more proline and 41% more hydroxyproline than marine collagen.